tatianabarbone/tatianabarbone.github.io/pages/about.md

 # **About Tatiana**

 Tatiana is a graduate of the University of San Diego with a Bachelor's Degree in Computer Science and a minor in Mathematics.
 Previously interning at Dell Technologies, she will return in the fall of 2021 as a software engineer.
 In her free time, she enjoys photography, graphic design and running.
+She is never one to pass up a Mario Kart tournament.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}